-We have heard about terrible things going on in the world: the destruction wrought by hurricanes, earthquake, fires, shootings and resultant deaths, suffering, anger, fear and other emotions that go with such horrors.
+We have heard about terrible things going on in the world: the destruction of hurricanes, tornadoes, earthquakes, fires, shootings and deaths, suffering, anger, fear and other emotions that go with such horrors.

 What can we do to help the loss, pain, fear, and tragedy of the world?
 Nothing it seems!
 We can not save others from the pain and suffering they are enduring.
 Most of us, as individuals, do not have the money or ability to go somewhere to help them.

 But we can do something.
 Most of us can never directly decrease the suffering in the world.
 Most of us are not called to be missionaries, doctor’s, teachers or even volunteers.
 If we are called to those goals, that is great.
 But not everyone is called to the “highest service.”

 But most of us make a difference serving “where we are planted.”
 We serve by making the world better by helping others, being kind, thoughtful, compassionate, polite, donating our time, money (when we can); even donating unneeded items to thrift stores that help those who need a helping hand.

 There are offerings we can make on their behalf; we can offer compassion to those who are suffering, prayers, sending positive energy and thoughts to them, holding space in time to think about them and consider their lives right now.